+The procedure that is outlined in the following steps will force the Cisco 6130 system to stop providing DSL service for the duration of the conversion procedures.
+Do not proceed unless this is acceptable.

-Prope Instal to elir whene r ESD protection is required whenever you handle Cisco DSLAM equipment. lation and maintenance personnel should be properly grounded using ground straps ninate the risk of ESD damage to the equipment.
-Cards are subject to ESD damage ever they are removed from the chassis.
-Insert the Cisco NI-1 to NI-2 Line Card Upgrade Utility CD.
-The C line ca D contains the 3.0.0.A.rdf file along with images for the system controller card and tards. Сору the .rdf and image files to the appropriate Windows or UNIX directories.
-For W findows, copy the files into the folder where your program files are stored.
-For UNIX ımage mes into the /httpboot/ directory and the .rdi me into the /opt/CSCOvrovs/RDF/ directory ımage Upgra de the Cisco 6100 system node software to Release c6100-3.0.0.A. ımage Upgra de the Cisco 6100 system node software to Release c6100-3.0.0.A. image Upgra de the Cisco 6100 system node software to Release c6100-3.0.0.A.
-For detailed node upgrade procedures, refer to either the ViewRunner for Windows User Guide or the ViewRunner for HP OpenView User Guide .
-Image Upgra The into the /httpoool/ directory and the .rdf file into the /opt/CSCOVrovs/RDF/ directory and the .rdf file into the /opt/CSCOVrovs/RDF/ directory and the .rdf file content of the content of
+Proper ESD protection is required whenever you handle Cisco DSLAM equipment.
+Installation and maintenance personnel should be properly grounded using ground straps to eliminate the risk of ESD damage to the equipment.
+Cards are subject to ESD damage whenever they are removed from the chassis.

-A Caution
+Step 1 Insert the Cisco NI-1 to NI-2 Line Card Upgrade Utility CD.

+The CD contains the 3.0.0.A.rdf file along with images for the system controller card, 4xflexi line cards, and the 4xSDSL line cards.

+Step 2 Copy the .rdf and image files to the appropriate Windows or UNIX directories.

+For Windows, copy the files into the folder where your program files are stored.
+For UNIX, copy the image files into the /tftpboot/ directory and the .rdf file into the /opt/CSCOvrovs/RDF/ directory.

+Step 3 Upgrade the Cisco 6130 system node software to Release c6100-3.0.0.A.

+For detailed node upgrade procedures, refer to either the ViewRunner for Windows User Guide or the ViewRunner for HP OpenView User Guide.

+During the upgrade process you may receive a warning that certain hardware revisions were found in the Cisco 6130 but not listed in the .rdf file.
+This warning is followed by a list of the hardware revisions.
+This list refers to the cards that were removed from the chassis in Step 1.
+This is an expected response.
+Click Next or Ok to continue.

+The upgrade is successful and complete when the STATUS, ACTIVE, and four port LEDs are solid green on the 4xflexi and 4xSDSL line cards.
+The 4xflexi and 4xSDSL line cards will now boot in both an NI-1 or an NI-2 system.

-Do not remove a 4xflexi line card from the Cisco 6100 chassis unless the STATUS, ACTIVE, and four port LEDs are solid green.
+Caution During the software download, the boot ROM for the cards will be reprogrammed.
+Do not remove any cards from the chassis during the software download.
+If cards are removed from the chassis or loss of power occurs during this operation, the cards will lose the ability to boot up and will require an RMA repair. $\underline{\wedge}$ Caution Do not remove a 4xflexi or a 4xSDSL line card from the Cisco 6130 chassis unless the STATUS, ACTIVE, and four port LEDs are solid green.
 If line cards are removed from the chassis before the LEDs are solid green, the line cards will lose the ability to boot up and will require an RMA repair.

-- Step 4 The chassis may now be used to upgrade additional 4xflexi line cards from other NI-1 systems that are currently being converted to NI-2 systems.
-To program the line card's boot ROM, insert the line cards into the chassis and the new image will download. - Step 5 Remove the system controller card and 4xflexi line cards from the chassis. - a.
+Step 4 The chassis may now be used to upgrade additional 4xflexi or 4xSDSL line cards from other NI-1 systems that are currently being converted to NI-2 systems.
+To program the line card's boot ROM insert the line cards into the chassis and the new image will download.
+Step 5 Remove the system controller card, 4xflexi line cards, and 4xSDSL line cards from the chassis. a .
 Lift up the ejector tab(s).
-This action disconnects the card from the backplane. - b.
-Carefully slide the card out of the slot. - c.
-Repeat for each xTU-C line card (if applicable) and the system controller card.

-To prevent damage to the cards that are removed from the chassis, place the cards upright in a tray.
+This action disconnects the card from the backplane. b .
+Carefully slide the card out of the slot. c.
+Repeat for each x TU-C line card (if applicable) and the system controller card.
+Note To prevent damage to the cards that are removed from the chassis, place the cards